 - Rinse the undercarriage thoroughly with a hose or with a pressure washer.
 If you do it with a pressure washer, make sure not to point it directly, you don’t want to damage something.

-- The even better option is to buy an undercarriage cleaner (check the price on Amazon now).
+- The even better option is to buy an undercarriage cleaner.
 It’s the safest option, and you’ll get the best cleaning results.

 When you’re washing the undercarriage of your car, make sure to also clean the area around the wheels (however, I do it when I’m cleaning the wheels, but you can do it in this step too).